-Tyree Guyton grew up in a Detroit that was still a thriving city, and his house was in a growing, middle-class neighborhood.
-But in 1967, when Tyree was 12, he witnessed the destructive effects of the 1967 Detroit riots, the result of social unrest over discrimination sparked by a police raid on a bar which left 43 dead and 467 injured.
+Tyree Guyton grew up in a Detroit that was a thriving city, and his house was in a growing, middle-class neighborhood.
+But in 1967, when Guyton was 12, he witnessed the destructive effects of the 1967 Detroit riots, the result of social unrest over discrimination sparked by a police raid on a bar which left 43 dead and 467 injured.

 Started in 1986, Guyton’s Heidelberg Project was his attempt to reclaim an area that had become so run-down and unsafe that people were afraid to walk through the area, even during the day time.
-Using paint, refuse from the neighborhood, and a small army of local kids, Tyree began transforming abandoned houses into massive works of art.
+Using paint, refuse from the neighborhood, and a small army of local kids, Guyton began transforming abandoned houses into massive works of art.

 Know Before You Go

 The outdoor art environment is free and open to the public daily, from 8 a.m. to 7 p.m.